Planet of the Apes (2001 film): Box office

 Hasbro released a toy line, while Dark Horse Comics published a comic book adaptation.
 The original release date for the film was July 4, 2001.
-Planet of the Apes was released on July 27, 2001, in 3,500 theaters across the United States and Canada, grossing $25 million on its opening day.
-For its opening weekend, it would go on to collect a total gross of $68,532,960.
+Planet of the Apes was released on July 27, 2001, in 3,500 theaters across the United States and Canada, the highest number of locations for a 20th Century Fox film, but ranking behind Mission: Impossible 2 and Shrek as the third-widest release.
+The film grossed $25 million on its opening day, the highest for a Friday, beating The Mummy Returns.
+For its opening weekend, it would go on to rank number one above Jurassic Park III and America's Sweethearts, collecting a non-holiday record gross of $68,532,960.
 This was the second-highest opening weekend of 2001, after Harry Potter and the Sorcerer's Stone.
-The film also dethroned Star Wars: Episode I – The Phantom Menace for having the best opening for a 20th Century Fox movie.
+The film also dethroned Star Wars: Episode I – The Phantom Menace to score 20th Century Fox's biggest opening in history.
 At that point, it had the second-highest opening weekend of any film, behind The Lost World: Jurassic Park.
-It was the second film of the year to cross the $60 million mark during its first three days, following The Mummy Returns.
-This record was later matched by Monsters, Inc. and Rush Hour 2.
-Along with the latter film, Jurassic Park III and American Pie 2, Planet of the Apes was among of the first four consecutive films to generate $45 million in their opening weekends.
+Following The Mummy Returns, it was the second film of the year to cross the $60 million mark during its first three days, a feat that was later achieved by Monsters, Inc. and Rush Hour 2.
+Along with the latter film, American Pie 2 and Jurassic Park III, Planet of the Apes was among of the first four consecutive films to generate $45 million in their opening weekends.
 Upon its debut, it beat X-Mens record for having the largest July opening weekend.
 The film held that record until Austin Powers in Goldmember took it in 2002.
 It also achieved the record for generating the highest non-sequel July opening weekend, which was held until 2007 when it was overtaken by Transformers.
-Additionally, the film surpassed Batman Returns for scoring the biggest opening weekend for a Tim Burton film.
-It held this record for less than a decade until it was surpassed by Alice in Wonderland in 2010.
-For its second weekend, the film made a total of $28.5 million.
+Additionally, the film surpassed Batman Returns and The Perfect Storm for scoring the biggest opening weekend for a Tim Burton film and a Mark Wahlberg film respectively.
+The Tim Burton record would be maintained for less than a decade until it was surpassed by Alice in Wonderland in 2010.
+In its second weekend, the film made a total of $28.5 million.